-VistaGen Therapeutics, Inc., a California corporation d/b/a VistaStem (VistaStem), is our wholly owned subsidiary.
-For the relevant periods, our Consolidated Financial Statements in this Quarterly Report on Form 10-Q (Report) also include the accounts of VistaStem's two wholly owned inactive subsidiaries, Artemis Neuroscience, Inc., a Maryland corporation (Artemis), which was dissolved in April 2022, and VistaStem Canada, Inc., a corporation organized under the laws of Ontario, Canada (VistaStem Canada), which was dissolved in June 2022.
+Our wholly-owned subsidiaries consist of Pherin Pharmaceuticals, Inc, a Delaware corporation (Pherin), and Vistastem, Inc., a California corporation founded in 1998 (Vistastem).
+For the relevant periods, our Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q (Report) also include the accounts of Vistastem's two wholly owned inactive subsidiaries, Artemis Neuroscience, Inc., a Maryland corporation (Artemis), which was dissolved in April 2022, and VistaStem Canada, Inc., a corporation organized under the laws of Ontario, Canada (VistaStem Canada), which was dissolved in June 2022.

 Note 2.
-Basis of Presentation
+Basis of Presentation and Going Concern

-The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States (U.S. GAAP) for interim financial information and with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, they do not contain all of the information and footnotes required for complete consolidated financial statements.
+The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) for interim financial information and with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, they do not contain all of the information and footnotes required for complete consolidated financial statements.
 In the opinion of management, the accompanying unaudited Condensed Consolidated Financial Statements reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly our interim financial information.
-The accompanying Condensed Consolidated Balance Sheet at March 31, 2022 has been derived from our audited consolidated financial statements at that date but does not include all disclosures required by U.S. GAAP.
-The operating results for the six months ended September 30, 2022 are not necessarily indicative of the operating results to be expected for our fiscal year ending March 31, 2023, or for any other future interim or other period.
+The accompanying Condensed Consolidated Balance Sheet at March 31, 2023 has been derived from our audited consolidated financial statements at that date but does not include all disclosures required by U.S. GAAP.
+The operating results for the three months ended June 30, 2023 are not necessarily indicative of the operating results to be expected for our fiscal year ending March 31, 2024, or for any other future interim or other period.

-The accompanying unaudited Condensed Consolidated Financial Statements and notes to the Condensed Consolidated Financial Statements contained in this Report should be read in conjunction with our audited Consolidated Financial Statements for our fiscal year ended March 31, 2022 contained in our Annual Report on Form 10-K, as filed with the Securities and Exchange Commission (SEC) on June 23, 2022 (Form 10-K).
+The accompanying unaudited Condensed Consolidated Financial Statements and notes to the Condensed Consolidated Financial Statements contained in this Report should be read in conjunction with our audited Consolidated Financial Statements for our fiscal year ended March 31, 2023 contained in our Annual Report on Form 10-K, as filed with the Securities and Exchange Commission (SEC) on June 28, 2023 (Form 10-K).